ZeroarcSoftware/megawizard/README.md

 MegaWizard has the following component props:

 #### Required:
-*steps* -- step definition object
+**steps** - step definition object

 #### Optional
-*onStepChanged(currentStep)* -- function to call after a step is changed.
+**onStepChanged(currentStep)** - function to call after a step is changed.
 Argument is the current step.
 Called before onEnter and onExit hooks.

-*onComplete()* -- function to call when complete button is clicked on last step.
+**onComplete()** - function to call when complete button is clicked on last step.
 No arguments.
 Called before onExit hook.

-*prevButtonText* -- global text override to display for previous button.
+**prevButtonText** - global text override to display for previous button.
 Default is "Previous".

-*nextButtonText* -- global text override to display for next button.
+**nextButtonText** - global text override to display for next button.
 Default is "Next".

-*completeButtonText* -- global text override to display for complete button.
+**completeButtonText** - global text override to display for complete button.
 Default is "Done".

-*prevButtonClasses* -- global class override for previous button.
+**prevButtonClasses** - global class override for previous button.
 If using, you must handle horizontal positioning yourself.

-*nextButtonClasses* -- global class override for next button.
+**nextButtonClasses** - global class override for next button.
 If using, you must handle horizontal positioning yourself.

-*completeButtonClasses* -- global class override for complete button.
+**completeButtonClasses** - global class override for complete button.
 If using, you must handle horizontal positioning yourself.

 ### Step definition options